lucasw/lambda/doc/lambda-manual.md

 Now run:

 	$ qmake Lambda-OSX.pro

-This will generate a Makefile.
-Modify it to match your system if necessary.
-Then:

     $ make

-In `src` you should have now see a `Lambda.app` inside.
-Move it to `/Applications`.
-First launch `XQuartz`, then open the Lambda app.
+    $ cp -r Lambda.app /Applications

 # Usage

 ## Open a simulation

-* Start XQuartz.app (this is needed to display simulations)
+* In OSX, first start XQuartz.app (at the moment, this is needed to display simulations)
 * Start Lambda.app
 * Click on the button `Open file`. ![](https://raw.githubusercontent.com/gesellkammer/lambda/master/doc/openfile.png)
 * If you installed `Lambda` from source, you will find some examples in the `sims` folder.
 Otherwise look in the [github repo](https://github.com/gesellkammer/lambda/tree/master/sims).
 Click on one of the .sim files and then on `Raw`: this will download the file.